-National Grid has regulatory obligations relating to emissions placed upon it by the Environment Agency (EA) in England and Wales, and the Scottish Environment Protection Agency (SEPA) in the form of:

-The Pollution Prevention Control (PPC) regime (Scotland);

-The Environmental Permitting regime (England and Wales);

-The Large Combustion Plant Directive (LCPD);

-The Medium Combustion Plant (MCP) Directive

-The Industrial Emissions Directive (IED);

-The European Union Emissions Trading Regulations (EU ETS) within the UK.

-Integrated Pollution Prevention and Control Directive

-Emissions reduction investment on the NTS is driven by the Environment Permitting Regulations (2010) in England and Wales and by the Pollution Prevention Control (PPC)

-regime in Scotland; these regulations were put in place to comply with the European Integrated Pollution Prevention and Control Directive (IPPC Directive) 1999.
-It should be noted that the IPPC Directive was recast into the Industrial Emissions Directive (“IED”) (please see the Industrial Emissions Directive section below) and therefore both the Environment Permitting Regulations and Pollution Prevention Control were amended in 2012 as a result.
+Emissions reduction investment on the NTS is driven by The Environmental Permitting (England and Wales) (Amendment) Regulations 2018 and, in Scotland, by The Pollution Prevention and Control (Scotland) Amendment Regulations 2017(PPC).
+These regulations were put in place to comply with the European Integrated Pollution Prevention and Control Directive (IPPC Directive) 1999.
+They have both been amended over time with the most recent updates to include the impacts of The Medium Combustion Plant (MCP) Directive into UK law.

-The IPPC Directive aims to achieve a high level of environmental protection through integrated prevention and control of the pollution arising from a wide range of industrial and agricultural activities.
-The legislation was designed to prevent/reduce emissions to air, land and water; noise, odour and vibration; production of waste and environmental incidents.
+The Industrial Emissions Directive (IED) aims to achieve a high level of environmental protection through integrated prevention and control of the pollution arising from a wide range of industrial and agricultural activities.
+The legislation was designed to prevent and reduce emissions to air, land and water; noise, odour and vibration; production of waste and environmental incidents.
 Also, energy should be conserved and allowance made for site remediation as necessary.
 This was to help resolve environmental problems, such as pollution of air and water, climate change, soil contamination and negative impacts of waste and move the EU closer to sustainable patterns of production.

-National Grid’s compressor stations are currently permitted and regulated, on an individual basis, under the IPPC Directive.
-Permits must be obtained for required installations and operation of the installations must comply with these permits, including compliant emissions with the Emission Limit Values30 (ELVs) based on Best Available Techniques (BAT).
+Our compressor stations are currently permitted and regulated, on an individual basis, under the IED.
+Permits must be obtained for required installations and operation of the installations must comply with these permits, including compliant emissions with the Emission Limit Values (ELVs) based on Best Available Techniques (BAT).

-The competent authorities which issue the permits (EA and SEPA) have extensive powers to take enforcement action if conditions of the permits are breached.
+The competent authorities, which issue the permits (EA and SEPA), have extensive powers to take enforcement action if conditions of the permits are breached.
 Enforcement action can range from issuing a letter with an improvement notice to, in extreme circumstances, fines and prosecution.

 The permits do not prescribe the use of any techniques or specific technology and they can take into account the technical characteristics of the installation concerned, its geographical location and the local environmental conditions.

-In the determination of BAT, the competent authorities that issue permits have to take into account the BAT Reference Documents (BREFs).
-BAT is applied to achieve a high level of environmental protection, taking into account both the benefits that can be achieved against the associated costs:
+In the determination of BAT, the competent authorities that issue permits must consider the BAT Reference Documents (BReFs).
+BAT is applied to achieve a high level of environmental protection, taking into account both the benefits that can be achieved against the associated costs, hence its acronym:

-Best: the most effective to give a high level of protection to the environment;
+Best: the most effective to give a high level of protection to the environment

-Available: economically and technically viable;
+Available: economically and technically viable

 Techniques: the technology used and the way in which an installation is designed, built, maintained, operated and decommissioned.